fbpx

 Background

 In April, The Washington Post reported that the Trump administration has a short list of six national monuments they’re considering slashing: Baaj Nwaavjo I’tah Kukveni-Ancestral Footprints of the Grand Canyon (AZ), Ironwood Forest (AZ), Chuckwalla (CA), Organ Mountains-Desert Peaks (NM), Bears Ears (UT) and Grand Staircase-Escalante (UT).
+Previous reporting also included New Mexico's Kasha-Katuwe Tent Rocks and Rio Grande del Norte as being on the list of potential reductions.
 President Trump has already signed a proclamation opening up the Pacific Islands Heritage National Monuments to commercial fishing.

 Public land advocates have a narrow window to push back and protect these and other places.
 In 2017, Trump led the largest rollback of public land protections in history, slashing Utah’s Bears Ears and Grand-Staircase Escalante national monuments by 85 and 47 percent, respectively.
 In response, nearly 3 million Americans rose up in protest.
 Let’s build a loud community of public land defenders across the country.
 Let the Trump administration know these places are for the people - not billionaires or corporate polluters.